 Grants are provided to projects that benefit the environment, public domain, infrastructure, heritage restoration, activation, smart technology or community.

-Since its inception, the NPCC Fund has supported 22 projects to a value of $4.8 million which have provided direct benefit to the community of Newcastle.
+Since 2014, the NPCC Fund has supported 22 projects to a value of $4.8 million which have provided direct benefit to the community of Newcastle.
 This investment has delivered significant improvements and new opportunities for the local community including:

 - the construction of a skate plaza and adventure playground at the South Stockton Active Hub